dhpour/cpia/README.md

 }
 ```
 ## FST word rule structure; informal and formal
+All the lexicon, morphotactic and morphophonemic rules are in `lexc` folder.
+These files are used by Foma to compile FSTs.
 How the rules of words are developed to make FSTs are explained in `Thesis`: `docs/thesis.pdf`
 ### Citation
 ```
-@mastersthesis{heidarpour2018,
+@mastersthesis{Heidarpour2018,
-  title={An inflectional analyzer for contemporary Persian}, author={Heidarpour, Davood and Salehi, Mostafa and Bijankhan, Mahmoud and Veisi, Hadi}, year={2018}
+  title={An inflectional analyzer for contemporary Persian}, author={Heidarpour, Davood and Salehi, Mostafa and Bi Jen Khan, Mahmoud and Veisi, Hadi}, year={2018}
 }
 ```